Burningstone91/smart-home/README.md

 * 8x Aqara Door/Window sensor for all windows/doors leading out of the house

 ### Automations
-**Notification on high humidity :sweat_drops:** [climate.py](https://github.com/Burningstone91/smart-home/blob/master/appdaemon/configuration/apps/climate.py)
+**Notification on high humidity :sweat_drops: :email: :sweat_drops:** [climate.py](https://github.com/Burningstone91/smart-home/blob/master/appdaemon/configuration/apps/climate.py)

 Sends a notification on a specified interval with a list of all rooms with humidity above the defined threshold.

-**Notification on open window** [climate.py](https://github.com/Burningstone91/smart-home/blob/master/appdaemon/configuration/apps/climate.py)
+**Notification on open window :email:** [climate.py](https://github.com/Burningstone91/smart-home/blob/master/appdaemon/configuration/apps/climate.py)

 Sends a notification when a door/window leading to the outside is left open longer than the specified threshold.